NOVEL-IN-PROGRESS

 "Are you afraid of goin' without him?"
 Severine asked.

 "No, I ain't.
 I go straight there and then get things ready for Albin at my sister's.
-Don't you know, it's best to do what your man tell you.
-Then you got peace between you."
+Don't you know, it's best to do what your man tell you, then you got peace between you."

 "I go, too?"
 Severine asked.